sloretz/sish/README.rst

 .. code-block:: console

-  $ create-sish-container --bind src/ --from docker://ubuntu:bionic --name focal
+  $ create-sish-container --bind src/ --from docker://ubuntu:bionic --name bionic

 Open a root shell and install any extra software you need in the container.